brownsys/paralegal-osdi-2025-artifact/README.md

 - **mCaptcha Limited Collection Policy**: The policy checks for the presence of a function call that authorizes the collection of data and a control flow influence of its return value on the collection.
-If the CodeQL output contains that function call, then this policy recognized that the code does not contain a violation.
+If the CodeQL output contains that function call, then this policy recognizes that the code does not contain a violation.
 - **mCaptcha Deletion Policy**: The output is a tuple showing where the private data is retrieved in the delete controller and where the delete method is